 When I grew to be an adult, I made a point to put out bird feeders and stock them all year long so I could "observe and consider the birds".
 I'd watch the sparrows and other wild birds come for seed or bits of leftover bread and I'd think about how God, Himself, was watching them as well, knowing each of them and caring about their wellbeing.
 If He cares that much for these tiny creatures, as the verses say, how much more so does He care for me.

-Whenever I ponder the canaries in my birdroom, and consider how careful I am to provide all that is necessary for them to be healthy and happy, how I put thought into every corner of their environment as to remove any potential for harm, how I watch over their diet, their lighting, their behavior, every detail of their lives, I realize that I am so much more important to God than these feathered creatures, and how much more so He is caring for me, and how blessed I am.
+Whenever I ponder the canaries in my birdroom, and consider how careful I am to provide all that is necessary for them to be healthy and happy, how I put thought into every corner of their environment as to remove any potential for harm, how I watch over their diet, their lighting, their behavior, every detail of their lives, I realize that I am so much more important to God than these feathered creatures, how much more so He is caring for me, and how blessed I am.